urban48/debpackager/README.rst

 Overview
 ========

-debpackager is a cli tool used for creating debain packages inspired by `fpm <https://github.com/jordansissel/fpm>`_ and `maven <https://maven.apache.org/i>`_
+debpackager is a cli tool used for creating debian packages inspired by `fpm <https://github.com/jordansissel/fpm>`_ and `maven <https://maven.apache.org/i>`_

 Main Features: